jfrog/setup-jfrog-cli/README.md

 As you can see in the example above, we created a secret named *JF_SECRET_ENV_1* and we exposed it to the workflow as the *JF_ENV_1* environment variable.
 That's it - the ping command will now ping the configured Artifactory server.

-If you have multiple JFrog Platform configurations as secrets, you can use all of them in the workflow as follows:
+If you have multiple JFrog platform configurations as secrets, you can use all of the in the workflow as follows:
 ```yml
 - uses: jfrog/setup-jfrog-cli@v2
   env: